BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

 Keylime: Enabling Trust in the Cloud - QEMU/KVM is an extension of the current implementation of the Keylime project.
 The high-level goals of this project are as follows:

 1. Extend trust from the hardware TPM to the vTPM by chaining trust upwards from the hardware module.
-2. Provide bootstrapping and monitoring capabilities in virtualized environments for QEMU/KVM.
+2. Provide bootstrapping and monitoring capabilities in virtualized environments for QEMU/KVM hypervisor.

 ## Project Users/Personas